Methembe7/AI-and-Human-Computer-Interaction/README.md

 ## Assignments and code for Artificial Intelligence for Human Computer Interaction course

-- week 3 Project 1: Prototype Simple Traditional Chatbot Project
+- week 3: Prototype Simple Traditional Chatbot Project
-- week 3 Project 2: Connecting a Chatbot to an AI-as-a-service
+- week 3: Connecting a Chatbot to an AI-as-a-service
+- week 4:
 - week 6: Movie Recommender webapp
 - week 7: Adaptive UI using AI & HCI